abbrash/abbrash.github.io/_pages/cv.md

 Research Experience
 ======
-* September 2020 – Present: Graduate Research Assistant
+* K. N. Toosi University of Technology September 2020 – Present
-  * K. N. Toosi University of Technology
+  * Graduate Research Assistant
     * Conducted Research, analyzed and interpreted the results
     * Assisted in the supervision of undergraduate students